L235/unblock-wizard/README.md

 # unblock-wizard-redirect.js

-This is the "pilot" script, executed on [[Wikipedia:Unblock wizard]].
+This is the "pilot" script, executed on [Wikipedia:Unblock wizard](https://en.wikipedia.org/wiki/Wikipedia:Unblock_wizard).
 It serves to identify whether a user is blocked, and which block template has been used, to redirect them to the relevant page if possible.
 Access to other block forms (or to demo mode) is also possible from here.

 # unblock-wizard.js

-This script deals with the unblock forms themselves, and is executed on subpages of [[Wikipedia:Unblock wizard]].
+This script deals with the unblock forms themselves, and is executed on subpages of [Wikipedia:Unblock wizard](https://en.wikipedia.org/wiki/Wikipedia:Unblock_wizard).
 Arguments (such as demo mode, or the presence of a username field) are passed through the URL from the other script.